EOS-04

-EOS-04 or Earth Observation Satellite - 04 (formerly known as RISAT-1A) is an Indian Space Research Organisation Radar Imaging Satellite designed to provide high quality images under all weather conditions for applications such as Agriculture, Forestry & Plantations, Soil Moisture & Hydrology and Flood mapping.
+EOS-04 or Earth Observation Satellite - 04 (formerly known as RISAT-1A) is an Indian Space Research Organisation Radar Imaging Satellite designed to provide high-quality images under all weather conditions for applications such as Agriculture, Forestry & Plantations, Soil Moisture & Hydrology and Flood mapping.
 It is a follow on to RISAT-1 satellite with similar configuration.
-The satellite is developed by the ISRO and it is sixth in series of RISAT satellites.
+The satellite is developed by the ISRO and it is the sixth in a series of RISAT satellites.

 Satellite description

 Synthetic aperture radar can be used for Earth observation irrespective of the light and weather conditions of the area being imaged.
 It complements/supplements data from Resourcesat, Cartosat and RISAT-2B Series.
 The satellite carries a C-band synthetic-aperture radar (SAR) and has a liftoff mass of 1710 kg.
-The EOS-04 orbit is polar and sun-synchronous at 06:00 AM LTDN, at approximate altitude of 529 km.
+The EOS-04 orbit is polar and Sun-synchronous at 06:00 AM LTDN, at approximate altitude of 529 km.

-Assembly Integration and Testing of spacecraft was done by a consortium led by Alpha Design technologies Ltd. Approximate cost of EOS-04 is ₹490 crore.
+Assembly Integration and Testing of spacecraft was done by a consortium led by Alpha Design Technologies Ltd. Approximate cost of EOS-04 is ₹490 crore.